marlonbarrios/machine_forgetting_textvoice/README.md

 - Letters fade over 15 seconds using opacity mapping
 - Font size is calculated based on drawing speed (distance between mouse positions)
 - Drawing angle follows mouse movement direction with optional distortion
+- **Time Stretching**: When mouse acceleration exceeds threshold (2.0 pixels/frame), letters repeat with trailing offsets, creating a visual stretching effect that simulates time dilation
+- Repetition count is mapped to acceleration magnitude (1-9 repetitions based on acceleration)

 ### Audio System
 - Audio is pre-generated when text is ready, ensuring immediate playback
-- Volume is controlled by vertical mouse position (inverted: lower Y = higher volume)
+- Audio only plays when both clicking AND dragging—both conditions must be met
+- Audio pauses smoothly with fade-out (50ms duration) when mouse movement stops to prevent click/pop sounds
-- Playback speed is calculated from mouse movement speed
+- Playback speed is calculated from mouse movement speed (0.5x to 2.0x range)
-- Audio loops while mouse is pressed and drawing
+- Text drawing is synchronized with audio playback—characters appear when spoken
+- Volume is fixed at maximum (1.0) for consistent audio experience

 ### Language Support
 - **30 Languages**: Full support for major world languages